 Common Response Headers

-This document describes the common response headers that will be used by APIs.
+This document describes the common response headers that may be used in API requests.
 The headers mentioned below will not be detailed again in specific API documents.

 |Content-Length||HTTP response length in bytes as defined in RFC 2616||string|